 Sectan himself was about to gun down Luc when Toba threw his keris knife, killing the tyrant.

 Kala brought back a number of samples from Térango.
 Some of these came from ancient Terangian scientific expeditions to distant planets.

-Kala had a theory that being exposed to exotic lights would completely change the visual properties of objects.
+Kala had a theory that being exposed to such exotic lights would completely change the visual properties of objects.
 He thus obsessively worked on using these materials to simulate the light of exotic stars.
-This indeed transformed the visual appearance of objects.
+This indeed transformed the appearance of test items.

 However, a minor accident convinced Kala to slow down and better assess his tech.
 At that point, he had built seven projectors, each emulating a different star.

 Kala took them to one of his hideouts, since his two aides now held enormous potential for destruction.
-Then he and Toba used the projectors to transform food so that Lora and Luc could touch it, and not starve to death.
+He and Toba then used the projectors to transform food so that Lora and Luc could touch it, and not starve to death.

 The sorcerous crater

-As it turned out, the gas was a powerful hallucinogen.
+As it turned out, the gas from the meteorite was a powerful hallucinogen.
 All killings had been done by hallucinating villagers, without them realising it.

-Eurocrystal One released a fake report, blaming an imaginary prowler that had then been killed by the gendarmes.
+Eurocrystal One released a fake report.
+It blamed an imaginary prowler that had then been killed by the gendarmes.
 Thus the hamlet’s survivors wouldn’t have to live with the guilt of having unknowingly murdered their loved ones and neighbours whilst hallucinating.